ARTIRL/LevelingBOT_LOL/README.md

 - **Operating System Compatibility:** Currently, the bot only supports PCs with an English OS.
 If your OS is in another language, the bot may not function correctly.
 - **Screen Path Issue:** Ensure that all required files (including the League of Legends shortcut and the `Images` folder) are placed on your desktop.
 If your system uses a different language, this may cause issues.
 - **Risk of Banning:** While the bot is not currently detected by Vanguard, using third-party software always carries a risk of getting banned.
 Use the bot at your own risk.
-The developers are not responsible for any bans or penalties.
+The developer is not responsible for any bans or penalties.
+- **Improvements :** The bot is open to requests of improvements, your feedback means a lot to the dev.
+Make sure to leave a star if the bot met your needs.
+- **Dev :** This bot has been developed by Artirl - A CS Engineering Student and a Master EU Adc - for his personal use in a "short time" and decided to make it free and accessible for everyone else.
+-  **[Updates might be delayed due to the strict college schedule please be patient]**

 ### 5. Issues and Requests